Masooma Junaid

 Masooma Junaid Farooqi (born 21 November 1989) is a Pakistani former cricketer who played as a left-arm medium bowler.
 She appeared in 10 One Day Internationals and six Twenty20 Internationals for Pakistan in 2011 and 2012.
 She played domestic cricket for Karachi, Pakistan Universities, Zarai Taraqiati Bank Limited and Sindh.

 Career

 One Day International

 Masooma made her One Day International debut against Sri Lanka in Colombo on 21 April 2011.

 Twenty20 International

-Masooma was selected to play in the 2010 Asian Games in China.
+Masooma was selected to play in the 2010 Asian Games in China, where she was part of the Pakistan side that won the Asian women's cricket gold medal.